United Horned Hair Sheep Association, Inc.

 Most sheep will graze peacefully and stay well contained in a pasture or paddock with a 4 foot high

-sure fence is erected to keep predators out as well as keeping sheep in.
+fence is erected to keep predators out as well as keeping sheep in.
 Fencing with a mesh type pattern

 is recommended.
-When startled, the sheep will flock together and if chased some
+When startled, the sheep will flock together and if chased some individuals may

-naturally wild and flighty, the sheep can become very docile when handled and individual sheep may have a
+wild and flighty, the sheep can become very docile when handled and individual sheep may have a

 docile and friendly disposition even without a lot of handling.
-Bottle raised ewes can
+Bottle raised ewes can make great pets

-sheep shows with great success.
+shows with great success.
 They have held their own in the show ring, competing against other breeds

 and placing as top breeds in several open breeding shows.
-While most show
+In 2017, a California shepherd is

 Just like all breeds of sheep, the sheep can sense when it is time for medicine and no matter how